 Effective decision making and operational efficiency are the major driving factors for the manufacturing segment.
-With the help of this blog, I am sharing my thoughts on having a centralised approach to data quality, and that we at HCL ERS have put the right steps towards it.
+With the help of this blog, I am sharing my thoughts on having a centralised approach to data quality, and that we at HCLTech ERS have put the right steps towards it.

 Let us look at the three reasons, why it is necessary, especially for the manufacturing segment, to have a standard approach to data quality:

 - Data quality management is the differentiating factor

 - Chance to accelerate maturity for managing data quality

 Let us look at the first reason, manufacturing sector leads the data race.
 The rise of new digital industrial technology, known as Industry 4.0.
 As per BCG, Industry 4.0 “is a transformation that makes it possible to gather and analyse data across machines, enabling faster, more flexible, and more efficient processes to produce higher-quality goods at reduced costs.“

 This transformation is based on a set of technologies, in other words, the pillars of Industry 4.0, and they are: